Postfix - SMTP Email Server

 - You do not need to configure a shell for email only users, and should specify nologin if one is not specifically required.

-- Create the user's default home directory.
+- Ensure to create the user's default home directory.

 Configure Authentication for Outbound Internet Relay Host